 This is a good project for those who want to further their Photoshop skills, as it introduces many key techniques you need to master if you want to blend two or more images together.
 We’ll begin by using selections and layer masks to combine our images, then finish off with a neat trick for creating a subtle reflection of the sky in the wet sand.

-STEP BY STEP: Replace a dull sky
+Step-by-step guide: Replace a dull sky

 When selecting a sky sometimes there will be parts of it that show through the gaps in the foreground, like underneath the pier here.
 Selecting these areas by hand can be a pain, so instead try using the Magic Wand tool.
 In the tool options, uncheck Contiguous.
 This means the tool will expand its search for similar pixels to include the entire image, not just the area you first click over.
 Hold Shift and continue clicking until all the gaps are selected.
 Then switch to the Quick Selection tool, hold Alt, and paint over any parts of the selection you don’t want to include.